Gooseneck and fifth-wheel are the two most common RV trailer hitches. But they are different from one another and are useful in different scenarios.

 On the other hand, a gooseneck hitch features a long neck, and it goes up to the tailgate of your vehicle and slides right over the ball hitch in the middle of your truck’s bed.
 They can pull and carry far more weight than a bumper pull trailer.
 They also need special equipment for installation, and you need to have a truck to use a gooseneck.

 This hitch looks and works like a ball mount.
+This ball is called a gooseneck ball.
 In most cases, you will find gooseneck hitches with ratings around 30K.
 But this capacity is significantly limited due to brackets’ capacity or your truck’s overall towing capacity, whichever of them is less.

 - You can conveniently remove some of these hitches or flip them to get that smooth truck bed.